Soare-Robert-Daniel/test/README.md

 #### Buy BitScams

-Create a page where all available BitScams are displayed (with pagination of 30 items per page).
+Create a dashboard where all available BitScams are displayed (with pagination of 30 items per page).
 Each list item should display:

 - The BitScam hash
 - Its component numbers